mike-north/ember-octane-workshop/notes/03-parameterized-components.md

 }
 ```

 Ember calls values that are passed into a component from the outside world in this fashion [`named args`](https://github.com/emberjs/rfcs/blob/master/text/0276-named-args.md).
-We can recognize these named args in a template because they always begin with an `@` sign.
+We can recognize these named args in a template because they always begin with an `@` sign like this `{{ @something }}`.

 ## ⌨️ Task: Parameterizing `<ChannelHeader />`